Tip for success in your IELTS Listening Exam: not only hear your examiners’ questions, but listen to them.

 – Section 4 is a monologue on an academic topic.

-– The recordings will include a range of native English speaker accents, probably British and Australian accents, so it’s a good idea to get familiar with these.
-In this recording we can hear an examiner for the speaking section, but with a Scotish accent.
+– The recordings include a range of accents, probably British and Australian, so try to get familiar with these.
+In this recording we can hear an examiner for the speaking section, but with a Scottish accent.

-You can find additional specifics about the format of the Listening Test on the IELTS Website.
+You can find more info about the the Listening Test on the IELTS Website.

 Improving Your Core Listening Skills